HelsleyRE/rrg/readme.md

 ## Facts
 1. The Red River Gorge is part of the Daniel Boone National Forest
-2. The Red River Gorge is a lot of fun!
-With many activites for the public to take part in.
+2. The Red River Gorge is a lot of fun! 🎉  With many activities for the public to enjoy.

 ### Improvised Map of the Gorge(http://scottdubar.com/illustration/this-months-map-illustration-red-river/)